KushanChamindu/mix_dia_compiler/README.md

 ```bash
 Mix.Tasks.Compile.Dia.run [ %{compile_order: 1, file_name: "b.dia"}, %{compile_order: 2, file_name: "a.dia"}]
 ```
 If we don't want to order explicitly we can run this task as before(which Xerion developed).
 This version is compatible for both versions.
-We can run Xerion's this usinng below command.
+We can run Xerion's version usinng below command.
 ```bash
 Mix.Tasks.Compile.Dia.run []
 ````